rahulmg23/HackerRank-SQL-Solution/sql.md

 FROM
     STATION

-#uery the sum of Northern Latitudes (LAT_N) from STATION having values greater than  and less than .
+# Query the sum of Northern Latitudes (LAT_N) from STATION having values greater than  and less than .
 Truncate your answer to  decimal places.
 WOB13

 SELECT
     ROUND(SUM(LAT_N),4)